Syria–Turkey border: History

 was recognized as a border by these organisations.
 Syria continued to claim Hatay province as part of Greater Syria, depicting the region as part of Syria on official maps.

 Since the outbreak of the Syrian civil war in 2011, tensions across the border have increased.
 In addition to repeated border incidents there has also been a substantial influx of refugees across the border to Turkey.

+U.S. President Barack Obama secretly authorized the CIA to arm Syria's rebels during the Operation Timber Sycamore through the Syria–Turkey border.
+In mid-2012, the CIA, together with Qatar and Saudi Arabia, began arming militias in Syria from their joint operations base at Incirlik Air Base, a NATO base in southern Turkey.
+The program became public knowledge in mid-2016.

 Turkey began construction of a border barrier in 2014.

 According to the Syrian Observatory for Human Rights, 471 Syrians civilians, including 86 children and 45 women, have been killed by the Turkish gendarmerie at the Syrian–Turkish border since the beginning of the Syrian civil war.
+Many more death followed.

 Border crossings

-From west to east, as of 18 April 2023.